Do you need a Fayetteville Car Accident Lawyer? If so, The Bishop Law Firm can help with your case!

 It depends.
 If you were not at-fault and injured as a result of the car accident and are having difficulty with the at-fault driver’s insurance carrier, you may need a Fayetteville car accident lawyer.

-If you want advice on negotiating with the insurance company to be sure that you are obtaining the fair compensation you are entitled to under North Carolina law, you should call a Fayetteville Car Accident Attorney.
+If you want advice on negotiating with the insurance company to ensure that you are obtaining fair compensation for your serious injuries, you should call Fayetteville Car Accident Attorneys.

 Frequently asked questions

 - How much can a car accident lawyer charge?
 Our contingent fee law firm charges 33.33% for representing car accident victims.
 This means that we are paid solely off how much money we recover for our clients.
 If we do not recover for our clients, we do not get paid.

 - How do I choose a car crash lawyer?
 We would love to tell you that it’s all about experience or diplomas on the wall (we have both), but the real answer is passion.
 You should choose a car accident lawyer that is passionate about what they do.
 To quote our mentor, “if you love doing it, you just do it better.”

 - What if you can’t afford a car accident lawyer for a personal injury case?
 The Bishop Law Firm is a contingent fee law firm which means that we get paid out of your settlement, so there are no retainer fees or upfront costs.
 If you decide not to hire a lawyer because you don’t want to pay a lawyer, you will have to deal with the insurance company alone.

 - Will I get more settlement money with a personal injury lawyer?
 No one can guarantee you more money if you have a lawyer in any legal case.
 But having a personal injury lawyer can help with gathering evidence, negotiating with the adjuster, obtaining experts, preparing you for litigation and making sure that your settlement includes all accident related expenses.